posener/goaction/README.md

 Package goaction enables writing Github Actions in Go.

 The idea is - write a Go script one that you could also run with `go run`, and use it as Github action.
-This project will create all the required files generated specifically for your script.
+This project will generate all the required files specifically for your script.
 Your script can also use this library in order to get workflow information.

 ## Required steps